128technology/docs/docs/config_lacp.md

 sidebar_label: Link Aggregation and LACP
 ---
 :::important
-This feature is currently a Beta feature.
-Some components are not fully tested.
-Refer to [Caveats](#caveats) for more details.
+This feature is currently in Beta.
+Support for LAG has been added for a limited number of use cases.
+Please refer to the [Caveats](#caveats) section for details.
 :::

 A Link Aggregation Group (LAG) enables the grouping Ethernet interfaces to form a single link layer interface.
 LAGs are formed by connecting multiple ports in parallel between two devices.
 As more links are added between the two devices, bandwidth expands.
 Traffic is automatically load-balanced, and in a network failure scenario, there is link-level redundancy.